 AI claims solutions can help prioritize claims based on their complexity and urgency.
 As a result, more critical or time-sensitive claims are handled first by more highly skilled professionals adept at particular tasks.

 Moreover, AI can assess and categorize claims based on various factors, enabling claims handlers to focus their efforts where they are most needed.
-In the end, productivity increases, while the workload does the opposite, and everyone is satisfied.
+In the end, productivity increases while the workload decreases, and everyone is satisfied.

 Regulatory compliance